 Authentication & Multi-Tenancy

-The API uses two primary headers for authentication and data routing.
+The API uses request headers for tenant routing, version pinning, and authentication.

 Tenant ID (Required)